mcclure/mermaid-lovr/index.md

 Here are some resources for the [LÖVR open source library](https://lovr.org/) for VR games.
 These resources are maintained by [Mermaid Heavy Industries](https://mermaid.industries/) (that's me).
-If you have questions about anything here, feel free to join the [LÖVR slack](https://ifyouwannabemylovr.slack.com) and talk to "mcc" (that's me).
+If you have questions about anything on this page, feel free to join the [LÖVR slack](https://lovr.org/slack) and talk to "mcc" (that's me).

 # LÖDR